parallelsio/core-modules/README.md

 >-  Map-based coordinate system for layout/content
 ><br>
->-  Designing a realtime, multi-client environment that supports simultaneous collaboration
+>-  Designing a multi-client environment that supports realtime collaboration
 ><br>
 >-  Storing, modeling documents in a combination of databases used for different purposes (aka polyglot database architecture)
 ><br>